nfergu/referrers/README.md

 ## TODO

-* Check what Python versions this actually works with
+* Add sampling for large graphs
 * Run MyPy and PyLint and fix any issues
 * Add more test cases
+* Check what Python versions this actually works with
 * Try to make handling of untracked objects more robust and faster